jonas208/GradValley.jl/README.md

 The Wiki page of this repository provides a documentation for the GradValley.jl software package.
 Further Tutorials can be also found there.

 # Installation
+Because no stable release was published yet, this package is not accessible through Julia's package manager yet.
+For use just download the repository and copy the source files in the src directory in your desired folder and use the ```include``` function to make the module accessible in your file.
+See First Steps for further information.

 # Contributing
 Because there exists no releases yet and the repository is under construction at the moment, there exists no contributing guide yet.